cloudymoma/raycom/readme.md

 ##### Elasticsearch index & kibana index pattern initialization, ES索引和Kibana的index pattern初始化

+The minimum requirement here is to create a targeting index in advance or the job will fail.
+We'd better not let beam/dataflow to do that.

-This step is **optional** but you may need to plan ahead for best practices, especially for streaming jobs.
+Following steps are **optional** but you may need to plan ahead for best practices, especially for streaming jobs.

 - Create an ES [index template](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html), so created index will share the same attributes (settings, mappings etc.)
 - Create a Kibana index pattern for query those indices